Surfboards—how we love them. And we know you do too. Besides our loved ones, and beer, surfboards are the most important things in our lives.

 You don't want those boards sitting directly on top of each other, too much pressure can smash the rockers together and snap you board—I've done it and it sucks.

-contain about 10mm of padding to protect your board from damage during transport.
-We felt that 10mm wasn't enough so Wave Tribe Travel Bags are made with 13-15mm of padding.
+Most travel boardbags contain about 10mm of padding to protect your board from damage during transport.
+We felt that 10mm wasn't enough, so Wave Tribe Travel Bags are made with 13-15mm of padding.

-You might want to consider traveling with a board that has removable fins but a good travel bag should allow you to transport glass-ons and this is the way we build all our bags at Wave Tribe.
+You might want to consider traveling with a board that has removable fins, but a good travel bag should allow you to transport glass-ons fins.

 7 Tips To Buying A Surfboard Boardbag